cashbee-team/budgea_client/docs/BanksApi.md

 opts = {
   range: 56, # Integer | the length of the connection subset
   type: 56, # Integer | to target a specific account type which will be
+  occurrences: 56, # Integer | require at least N accounts of the targeted
   expand: 'expand_example' # String |
 }